 Marble stains are not necessarily permanent, but they can be challenging to remove if not treated promptly.
 Here’s what to consider:

-• Organic stains (from food, coffee, and wine) can often be removed with a mixture of hydrogen peroxide and baking soda or a poultice.
+- Organic stains (from food, coffee, and wine) can often be removed with hydrogen peroxide and baking soda or a poultice.

 While marble stains can often be removed, acting quickly and using appropriate cleaning methods is crucial to avoid permanent damage.